 - CMOS VLSI Design : A Circuits and Systems Perspective (3rd Edition) by Neil H.E.
 Weste, David Harris

-You are also most welcome to download some of the group's papers.
+To get further background, you are also most welcome to download some of my research papers.